dimarudik/bublik/README.md

 ## PostgreSQL To YDB
 ![PostgreSQL To PostgreSQL](/sql/PostgreSQLToPostgreSQL.png)

-The objective is to migrate table <strong>Source</strong> to table <strong>target</strong> from one PostgreSQL database to another.
-To simplify test case we're using same database
+The objective is to migrate table <strong>likes</strong> to table <strong>likes_all</strong> from PostgreSQL to YDB with enrichment of data from other tables.

 ### Prepare PostgreSQL To YDB environment